lncd/bebop/README.txt

 OR

-Install via the 'Add New' button in your plugins page.
+Install via the 'Add New' button on your plugins page.

 THEN